ClouDesire/docusaurus/docs/onboarding.md

 * _Product Logo_: high-resolution logo with fully transparent background.
 * _Product Name_: your application name.
 It's the name that will be associated with your product on the marketplace.
-* _Category_ (e.g. CMS, CRM, etc.): this will help customers to understand your product category and will be shown on your product page on the marketplace.
+* _Category_ (e.g. CMS, CRM): this will help customers to understand your product category and will be shown on your product page on the marketplace.
 * _Destination_ (B2B or B2C):  this will help customers to better understand your product and will be shown on your product page on the marketplace.
 * _Tags_ (keyword list): these tags will help customers to quickly understand your product.
 Please, try to add only relevant tags to avoid too many tags on the product page.
 * _Long and Short Description_ (text): they will describe your product to customers.
 Please try to be as relevant as possible: we suggest to keep the short description really short and explain the product in depth in the long description.
 You will have extra sections to add benefits, features, details of the product versions, terms and conditions and privacy policy, so please try to focus only on your product and your ideal target.
 We recommend to add the reasons why a customer should choose your product and the value proposition of your solution.
 We suggest to avoid extra-long descriptions: bullets can be very useful to avoid long paragraphs.
 This is the first thing customers will read about your product, so please make sure it is clear, catchy and without typos.
 Also, if your application is available in Italian and English, don't forget to add the long and short description in both languages.
 You can switch language with the flag on the right of "_Short description_" and "_Long description_".

 Plus, you will find some extra fields:

 * _SKU_: your product ID.
-It is already pre-filled and you cannot change it.
+You cannot change it once the product has been created.
 * _Type_: this field will be different according to your previous choice.
 If you chose "_Deployed Product_" the field will be "Managed" and you will have to upload your product ZIP application package or Docker image in the following field.
 If you chose "Syndicated Product" you will need to enter the syndication endpoint in the following field.

 ### End-User Information